The Cabinet of Dr. Caligai - Das Cabinet des Dr. Caligari - Robert Wiene - lamplighter - square - reward poster - gaslight

 1920, directed by Robert Wiene

-The first thing people usually notice about The Cabinet of Dr. Caligari is the strangeness of its visuals.
-It’s set in a black and white wonderland of melted gingerbread and lopsided architecture with acting stylized to fit.
-It’s natural therefore to view the plot as more weirdness, an embellishment that parallels the alien physical world, but in fact the reverse is more accurate.
-The Expressionist style is not just a fashion choice, it materializes the point of view of an insane character.
+The Cabinet of Dr. Caligari is set in a black and white wonderland of crooked streets, lopsided gingerbread architecture, and acting stylized to fit.
+It’s natural therefore to view the plot as another layer of eccentricity, a weird embellishment that parallels the alien physical world, but in fact the reverse is more accurate.
+The Expressionist style is not just a fashion choice; it materializes a madman’s point of view.
 It would be a mistake, then, to treat the movie merely as some stylish object and neglect to explore the logic behind its odd story.

 The Cabinet of Dr. Caligai - Das Cabinet des Dr. Caligari - Robert Wiene - Lil Dagover - Conrad Veidt - Jane - rooftops - abduction